yilinxia/visual_programming_blog/README.md

 * Email makecode@microsoft.com

 ## Existed Blocks
 Certainly, blocks in the platform represent certain lines of code and by combining them, users can launch functions such as forloop, boolean statement and so on.
-After reviewing the existed platforms and the blocks they contain, blocks can be divided into groups and detailed information is shown as below.
+After reviewing the existed platforms and the blocks they contain, blocks can be divided into groups and detailed information is shown below.

-### blocks
+### Basic Blocks
 | Types                  |Name              | Function                    | Looks like
 | -------------------    |:-------------    |:----------                  | :-----
 | Loops                  |for               |Repeat code for a given number of times using an index | <img src="https://github.com/YilinXia/Makecode/blob/master/Picture/for.png" width="40%" height="30%">